udaypydi/mvp-social/README.md

 - Add background, template, elements tab.
 - Add canvas and render templates on the canvas.
 - Manage editor state through recoil.
-- use grapejs for editor as a POC
+- use grapejs for editor as a POC.
-- add social network integrations plugins
+- add social network integrations plugins.
 - Allow grapejs to stretch full screen on load and show sidebar.
-- Integrate social accounts
+- Integrate social accounts.
 - Add once and post everywhere.
 - 60 days refresh token for all social accounts.
 - Facebook, Twitter, Instagram Integration.